whatamidoinglmao/60a_final_project/readme.md

 i tried making a thorough guide on getting setup using git and using it to share our code. there's also a section detailing how to uninstall all the softwares we use if you don't want to keep them

-this is an attempt to make our code more convenient to share, but if it is too cumbersome, we can find different ways
+this is an attempt to make our code more convenient to share, but if it is too cumbersome, we can just use google drive

 ---